 The General Elections to the Swedish Riksdag (parliament), Municipal Assemblies and County Council Assemblies are held in Sweden on September 9, 2018.

-Swedish citizens abroad may vote by postal mail or cast their votes in person at different voting locations throughout the U.S.
+From abroad you can choose to vote by postal mail or to cast your vote in person at different voting locations throughout the U.S.

 Material for voting by mail, including voting cards, is automatically sent to all Swedish voters abroad (starting in mid-July 2018).
 The Election Authority uses the information in the Electoral Register (röstlängden), which is your address as it is listed with the Tax Agency (folkbokföringen), so it is important to keep your address up to date.
 You can easily update your address by completing a form from the Tax Agency’s website and sending it to the address listed on the form.

 You can also request material for voting by mail directly from the Election Authority or from your municipality, or by sending an email to any consulate/embassy in the U.S. Do not forget to include your complete postal mailing address!
-You can begin to vote by mail on July 26, no sooner.
-Votes sent at an earlie date will be invalid.
+You can begin to vote by mail on July 26.

 Eligibility to Vote